coltonTB/personal/content/resume.md

 *Nov 2011 - May 2012*

-+ I built a MATLAB user interface that greatly simplified the process of identifying and measuring brain cell activity in living songbirds.
++ I built a desktop graphical user interface that greatly simplified the process of identifying and measuring brain cell activity in living songbirds.
 I'm told the lab technicians still use it today

 > + Press: [Duke Forward][press-dukefwd]